 When we’re stuck in this curious produce limbo as we wait for spring greens and rhubarb to appear, bananas have our backs.
 Before we lighten-up with our big salads and mountains of asparagus, grab a pal (or 16), brew some coffee, and slice this banana cake up (next day is always best for banana baked goods though, as it mellows).
 I’m embracing the last of these chilly days with a warm drink and, yes, cake for breakfast.
 Live a little.

 - Preheat oven to 325ºF.
-Grease 2, 9-inch cake pans with olive oil, line with a parchment circle on the bottom, and grease parchment.
+Grease 2, 8- or 9-inch cake pans with olive oil, line with a parchment circle on the bottom, and grease parchment.

 - In a stand-mixer fitted with a paddle attachment or in a large bowl, slowly mix all wet ingredients until fully combined.

 - In a separate large bowl, combine all dry ingredients.

 - With the mixer running slowly, or stirring by hand, add dry ingredients to wet ingredients.
 Mix until just incorporated but fully combined (no lumps).
 Divide batter between prepared cake pans and garnish with hazelnuts and/or banana slices.

 - Bake for 55 minutes to 1 hour and 5 minutes, until a wooden skewer inserted in the center comes out with just a few damp crumbs.
 Cool in pans for 20 minutes, loosen edges, and invert on a plate, then onto another plate.
 Cool to room temperature.
 Tightly cover and refrigerate for up to 1 week or tightly wrap and freeze for up to 2 months.

 – Leave out the cocoa and coffee, if desired.

 – Add cocoa and coffee to only half of the batter for two different cakes or two marble cakes.